 About Assistant Editors' Bootcamp

 One of the most difficult things about working in the entertainment industry, especially in a technical position, is that there's never time to learn.
 As an assistant editor you're constantly being told to do things faster and more efficiently but you never really have the opportunity to figure out why one method of doing something is faster than another.
 Noah Chamow and Conor Burke started The Assistant Editors' Bootcamp in January of 2017 as a place for assistant editors and aspiring assists to learn and collaborate with one another in a low stakes environment.
-Unlike other courses which are taught by career teachers and only cover specific applications like Avid Media Composer, this course is taught by assists working in the industry and is meant to give you the skills and understanding needed to work as an industry assistant editor.
+Unlike other courses which are taught by career teachers and only cover specific applications like Avid Media Composer, these courses are taught by assists working in the industry and are meant to give you the skills and understanding needed to work as an industry assistant editor.

 Sponsored by The Editors' Lounge

 Noah Chamow worked as an assistant editor and lead assist in reality television for 5 years working on projects including NBC's The Voice and CNBC's Restaurant Startup.
 During this time Noah created The Super Grouper, a multigrouping macro for Avid that is widely used in reality post production.
 Since that time Noah worked as a broadcast engineer at Geiger Post in Hollywood and is now the IO Supervisor at Level 3 Post in Burbank where he has helped to streamline and overhaul the company's IO department.
 Noah is very passionate about education and through the Assistant Editors' Bootcamp he hopes to help other assistants to hone their skills and help those who are new to assisting to get the experience they need to get started.